 This emotion is expressed using a certain musical, rhytmic, and dance vocabulary.
 The song is the most important element.
 The song, music and dance are most often broken into units of 12 beats in uneven but repeated meter - so, for example, the form can go 3, 3, 2, 2, 2, or 2, 2, 2, 3, 3.
 The singer - called cantaor - needs to keep to the 12 beats but can slow them down or speed them up at will; and the musical accompaniment must follow the singer.
 The songs are a combination of memorized "traditional" verses (some of them very old) and newly minted verses that are passed from one singer to another.
 So long as s/he keeps to the tune and rhythmic pattern of a specific flamenco form, the singer can sing whatever verses s/he pleases.

 The music consists of rhythmic accompaniment and often, a guitar; but no other instrument if its traditional flamenco.
-For the guitar, the music favors certain specific chords and chord progressions; I've been told they're called "frizian."
+For the guitar, the music favors certain specific chords and chord progressions; one kind of chord is called "frizian," a name I find very evocative.
 The guitarist's chief role is to accompany: first and foremost the singer and secondarily, the dancer.
-However, at the very beginning and, if there is no dancer, at any time that the singer allows it, the guitarist can play a small solo, often improvised.
+However, at the very beginning and, if there is no dancer, at any time that the singer allows it, the guitarist can play a short solo, often improvised.

-If there is a dancer, s/he must also follow the singer when that person is singing, but there will also almost always be a section (the escobilla) where the singer stops but the music continues, and this is where the dancer leads, where the dancer can show off his or her stuff.
-In addition, at the beginning of a dance, right after the guitarist's opening solo, the dancer has a similar, short section where there is no singing and where the dancer is supposed to shine.
+If there is a dancer, s/he must also follow the singer when that person is singing, but there will also almost always be a section - or sometimes, several sections - where the singer stops but the music continues, and this is where the dancer leads, where the dancer can show off his or her stuff.
+The dancer also has at least one moment at the opening of the dance where s/he can shine, with fast and intricate footwork and a well-managed body.

 The main confusion between flamenco, flamenco fusion, and modern flamenco is that performers executing flamenco fusion and modern flamenco don't call their performance by its proper name.
 They simply refer to it as "flamenco;" some out of ignorance and some, because the term "flamenco" sells more tickets.
 As a result, you see performances where the cajón drum is used, or a flute or piano that call themselves "flamenco."
 You see dancers that are clearly using movements from modern dance, or hip hop, or dancers who perform without a singer, and yet they are calling this "flamenco."